 In all but a few places, state HFAs have primary responsibility for developing the QAP and awarding tax credits.
 However, there are several ways that local jurisdictions can have an impact on program design and administration.

-- Fair housing and disparate impact – Through their authority as LIHTC allocators, HFAs can help to advance the goals of deconcentrating poverty, overcoming patterns of segregation, and fostering inclusive communities.
-Both states and localities are obligated to affirmatively further fair housing, and the award of LIHTCs for properties located in resource-richA term to define neighborhoods that offer abundant amenities, such as access to quality schools and public libraries, streets and parks that are free from violence and provide a safe place to play, and fresh and healthy food.
-While we refer to these areas as “resource-rich,” some cities, towns, and counties use the term “opportunity areas” instead.
-We have chosen to use the term “resource-rich areas” to avoid a suggestion that residents of low-income neighborhoods can access opportunity only by moving to higher-income areas. and integrated communities can help achieve this goal.
+Through their authority as LIHTC allocators, HFAs can help to advance the goals of deconcentrating poverty, overcoming patterns of segregation, and fostering inclusive communities.
+Both states and localities are obligated to affirmatively further fair housing, and the award of LIHTCs for properties located in resource-richA term to define neighborhoods that offer abundant amenities, such as access to quality schools and public libraries, streets and parks that are free from violence and provide a safe place to play, and fresh and healthy food. and integrated communities can help achieve this goal.
 HFAs have, on occasion, faced legal challenges on the grounds that decisions about LIHTC awards have resulted in the concentration of minorities in high-poverty areas and had a disparate impact on certain protected classes.
-Guidance from the IRS aims to clarify roles and expectations (see, for example, Revenue Ruling 2016-29 and Notice 2016-77).
+Guidance from the IRS aims to clarify roles and expectations (for example, Revenue Ruling 2016-29 and Notice 2016-77).

-- In Minnesota, the state housing finance agency (Minnesota Housing) has primary responsibility for allocating LIHTCs, but seven local jurisdictions have been designated as suballocators and are authorized to allocate and monitor a reserved portion of the state’s total tax credit allocation within city or county limits.
+In Minnesota, the state housing finance agency (Minnesota Housing) has primary responsibility for allocating LIHTCs, but seven local jurisdictions have been designated as suballocators and are authorized to allocate and monitor a reserved portion of the state’s total tax credit allocation within city or county limits.
 Unless they have entered into a Joint Powers Agreement with Minnesota Housing, suballocators accept and review applications for developments located in their jurisdiction in keeping with the priorities articulated in the state QAP.
 To assure a consistent and even geographic distribution of tax credits, 62 percent of credits are reserved for use in the Minneapolis-St. Paul metropolitan area, and 38 percent are reserved for the balance of the state.
-For more information on the Minnesota QAP, click here.
+More information on the Minnesota QAP is available at the Minnesota Housing website.

-- The QAP issued by the Texas Department of Housing and Community Affairs includes several provisions that explicitly seek to de-concentrate LIHTC properties.
+The QAP issued by the Texas Department of Housing and Community Affairs includes several provisions that explicitly seek to de-concentrate LIHTC properties.
 For example, the state will not issue an award to a proposed development located within two miles of another development awarded tax credits in the same year (applicable in counties with a population that exceeds one million only).
 Similarly, applicants must receive special approval if the proposed development is located in a municipality that has more than two times the state average of LIHTC units per capita.
-For more information on the Texas QAP, click here.
+More information on the Texas QAP is available on in the 2017 Quality Allocation Plan report.

 - The Effects of the Low-Income Housing Tax Credit, NYU Furman Center (May 2017) – This research brief provides summary information on who lives in LIHTC developments, the impact these developments have on low-income neighborhoods and concentrations of poverty, and residents’ access to good schools.